BHare1985/mosaic/README.md

 ## Project Foundation

-The project draws inspiration from ZeroMQ's [Malamute](https://github.com/zeromq/malamute) C project and aims to build a barebones infrastructure capable of supporting decentralized CDNs while remaining adaptable to specific use cases.
+The project draws inspiration from ZeroMQ's libraries, and has a dependency on the [Malamute](https://github.com/zeromq/malamute) C project and aims to build a barebones infrastructure capable of supporting decentralized CDNs while remaining adaptable to specific use cases.

 ## Getting Started

-To get started with our project, please refer to the [documentation](docs/README.md) for installation instructions, development guidelines, and more.
+To get started with our project, please refer to the [documentation](https://bhare1985.github.io/mosaic) for installation instructions, development guidelines, and more.

 We welcome contributions and feedback from the community to help shape the future of decentralized data distribution.